-While the update is reason to celebrate, it is important to remember that with that newfound autonomy comes a heightened level of accountability.
+However, the newfound autonomy of self-inspect comes a heightened level of accountability.

-The new National Standards for the Physical Inspection of Real Estate (NSPIRE) prioritizes health and safety and favors residents over properties.
-Operators must meet specific HUD standards and requirements and establish methods to accurately document and verify those qualifications.
+National Standards for the Physical Inspection of Real Estate (NSPIRE) prioritizes health and safety and favors residents over properties.
+Operators must meet specific HUD standards and requirements and establish methods to accurately documenting and verify those qualifications.

 “The restructured inspection system from HUD establishes the framework for properties to conduct self-inspections on their own schedule and to proactively diagnose and resolve issues.
-It is absolutely a welcome change,” said Kim Moehlmann, Senior Vice President at SightPlan.
-“But it shouldn’t be confused as HUD loosening the reins on its oversight.
-In many ways, the demands on properties are actually increased because on-site teams are now accountable for identifying and reporting issues, documenting resolutions and accurately submitting their own inspections.
-Any inconsistencies, documentation problems or reporting errors automatically result in further scrutiny.”
+It is absolutely a welcome change,” said Kim Moehlmann, Executive Vice President at SightPlan.
+“But it shouldn’t be confused as HUD loosening the reins on its customers.
+In many ways, the demands on properties are actually increased because on-site teams are now accountable for identifying and reporting any issues, documenting resolutions and accurately submitting their own inspections.
+Any inconsistencies, documentation problems or reporting errors automatically result in escalation.”

 To ensure consistency in inspections, an electronic, customizable inspection platform is almost a requirement.
 While paper inspection forms are largely subject to the interpretation of the associate filling it out, resulting in a range of results, digital inspection technology limits the potential for variance.